thombashi/excelrd/docs/acknowledgements.rst

 `PDF format`__ and `ODT format`__.
 Small portions of the OOo docs are reproduced in this document.
-A study of the OOo docs is recommended for those who wish a deeper understanding of the Excel file layout than the xlrd docs can provide.
+A study of the OOo docs is recommended for those who wish a deeper understanding of the Excel file layout than the excelrd docs can provide.

 __ http://sc.openoffice.org/excelfileformat.pdf